-Prof. Dr. Marion Festing is the Academic Director of our Excellence Centre for Intercultural Management.
+Prof. Dr. Marion Festing is the Academic Director of our Excellence Centre for Intercultural Management, Diversity and Inclusion.
 At ESCP in Berlin, she is the Chair of Human Resource Management and Intercultural Leadership.
 In her research she focuses on topics such as international HRM strategies and approaches, with special emphasis placed on emerging countries, female careers, global talent management and global performance management.
 In addition, she is also interested in intercultural leadership adjustments as well as in intercultural competences and careers.
 Marion Festing gained practical work experience in Taiwan, has researched at Monash University in Melbourne, Australia, and at Michigan State University, USA, and has lectured at the University of Sfax in Tunisia, amongst many others.
 Moreover, Prof. Dr. Marion Festing has fulfilled functions as an (associated) editor and reviewer for several journals.

 Tobias Schumacher joined the Chair of Human Resource Management and Intercultural Leadership at ESCP in Berlin in April 2016 as a research assistant.
 His research interest lies in the potential of technologies for human resource development and in the development of intercultural competences and intercultural leadership.
 Before joining ESCP, Tobias Schumacher studied Industrial Engineering and Management at Technical University of Berlin and at Davidson College, USA.
 He gained practical work experience as a project leader of a market and technology study for the Fraunhofer Heinrich-Hertz Institute, as a freelancing lecturer and content editor for Blinks Labs GmbH and as a trainer for soft skills.